Festify/cordova-spotify/README.md

 - `trackUri`: The Spotify URI of the track to play.
 E.g. `spotify:track:6nTiIhLmQ3FWhvrGafw2z`.
 May not be null.
 - `authOptions`: An object containing two keys:
     - `token: string`: A valid Spotify access token with the `streaming` scope.
 May not be null.
+You can use the [cordova-spotify-oauth](https://github.com/Festify/cordova-spotify-oauth) plugin for authentication.
     - `clientId: string`: Your application's client ID as obtained from https://developer.spotify.com.
 May not be null.
 - `position`: Optional.
 The position (in _milliseconds_) to start playing the track from.
 Must be >= 0.